 Northern Lights Hunt – Small Group

 If you have the chance and are in Iceland during the darker months of the year.
 We cannot recommend enough going on a Northern Lights Hunt tour.
 The beauty of the Northern Lights or Aurora Borealis is hard to describe.
 We hope you will be able to experience it one day.
 The personal feel of this small-group tour is the reason why we believe this is one of the best guided tours out of Reykjavik.

 Please note that the Northern Lights are a natural phenomenon, and we cannot guarantee sightings.
 But if we are unlucky, you have the possibility of going again for free.

 This small-group tour begins with driving out to a pre-planned destination based on the Aurora forecast.
 When we reach the lights, hopefully, it is time to roll out the Icelandic woollen blankets and watch the beautiful lights unfold in the sky.

-Pick up for this tour begins at 20:30 and is about 4-hours long.
-That means you will be back at your hotel around 1 in the morning.
+Pick-up for this tour begins at 20:30 and is about 4 hours long.
+That means you will return at your hotel around 1 in the morning.